WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 </span>

 ## Mathematical Implementation

-Generally, in matrix operation, if a double-qubit gate was applied to qubits that are stepping over qubits, SWAP gates(or just permute) operation are needed to control the matrix elements.
+Indeed, in traditional matrix operations, when applying a double-qubit gate to qubits that are non-adjacent ( stepping over other qubits), SWAP gates or permutation operations are typically required to control the matrix elements appropriately.

-However, in tensornetwork, it's not necessary to do so, because the tensor form of quantum gates is spanning in subspaces with "legs", we could just choose the right legs to contract with the qubits, it works directly without any permutation.
+However, in the context of tensornetwork, such extra steps are not necessary.
+This advantage arises because the tensor representation of quantum gates operates within subspaces, each associated with "legs" that correspond to qubits.
+By intelligently choosing the right legs to contract with the relevant qubits, it becomes possible to perform the operation directly without any need for permutation or SWAP gates.
+This streamlined approach is one of the key benefits of using tensornetwork to represent quantum circuits, as it simplifies computations and minimizes the overhead typically associated with non-adjacent qubit interactions.

 <p align="center">
 <img src="./fig_md/gate_stepover.svg" width="400" />